1. Show your appreciation

 • Do your homework: review the donor’s pledge card so you know their history.

-For example, did they donate to the Emergency Campaign for Community Resilience?
+For example, did they donate to the Emergency Campaign for Community Resilience or the Ukraine Relief Fund?

 • Ask an experienced canvasser, team captain or staff member for advice – they are here to help.